BrunoGarofalo/assignment3/README.md

 git push origin main
 ```

-NOTE: app/operations/__init__.py and tests/test_operations.py should be committed together
+:caution: NOTE: app/operations/__init__.py and tests/test_operations.py should be committed together

 Then submit the GitHub repository link as instructed.